First Post

 Reason 2: Privacy and Security

-Currently the website is served with only one cookie
+Currently the website is served with only one cookie (__cfduid)

-) required by Cloudflare
+required by Cloudflare CDN

-CDN strictly to perform rate limiting.
-The reason I’m using
+strictly to perform rate limiting.
+The reason I’m using this service is to perform DNS changes more reliably,

-hosting service I use charges additional fee for constant IP
+because the hosting service I use charges an additional fee for a constant IP address.
+I’m working on a

-address.
-I’m working on a workaround to self-host DNS and avoid
+workaround to self-host DNS and avoid this service completely.

 Reason 3: Content